walkerrandolphsmith/laces/CONTRIBUTING.md

 ## Contributor License Agreement
 Coming soon.
 Thanks for your patience.

+## Feature Requests
+Submit features  requests and issues to the [issue tracker](https://github.com/quillio/stringy/issues).
+Please search for similar requests within the [closed issues](https://github.com/quillio/stringy/issues?q=is%3Aissue+is%3Aclosed) before submitting a new request.

 ## Getting Started
 First Time?
 Get up a running:
 ```